DECEMBER 2024 READING LIST

 THE WRITING LIFE BY ANNIE DILLARD

 What an incredible book of short essays!
 The Writing Life was given to me by my mother, who is herself a writer.
-I brought this along on my trip to Madrid, hoping to be infused with a better understanding of why I want to be a writer and how to find my own voice.
+I brought this along on my trip to Madrid, hoping to gain a better understanding of why I want to be a writer and how to find my own voice.
 I was moved by Dillard’s writing and her forthright way of speaking about being a writer.

 I really connected with the line about her argument for throwing away bad writing:

-“You can waste a year worrying about it, or you can get over it now.
-(Are you a woman or a mouse?)”
+You can waste a year worrying about it, or you can get over it now.
+(Are you a woman or a mouse?).

 Another section that both bolstered my strength and simultaneously discouraged me was her explanation of how long it actually takes to write a book—two to ten years.
 I was amazed, but then she goes on to explain how there are exceptions, but there is no call to take human extremes as norms.”